-Leave the garden by way of the gate you used to enter.
+Leave the garden by way of the gate you came in through.
 Straight ahead is a wooden barrier and behind the barrier is a row of boulders.
 The trail continues to the left of the barrier and boulders.
-You will quickly come to a turnoff to the right.
+You will guickly come to a turnoff to the right.